 - Step 3: Once steps 1 and 2 are completed, the Office of Accessibility and Academic Support will email you (via your Bonaventure email) to set up an intake meeting to discuss accommodations, policies, and procedures.
 The intake meeting can usually be scheduled within a week of receiving the information requested in steps 1 and 2.

 - Step 4: If you are eligible for accommodations you will complete the Accommodation Letter (available on my.sbu.edu) to notify your professors of your accommodations.

 - Online accommodation letters should be completed at the beginning of each new semester.
 You are responsible for completing these letters.

 - You should meet with each of your professors to discuss accommodation needs.
 Professors are receptive to meeting with you to discuss your academic accommodations.

 - If professors have questions or concerns, they should contact the Director of ASA to discuss them.
 It is the professor’s responsibility to maintain confidentially of information regarding students with disabilities.

-- Step 5: It’s important for you to let the director of ASA know if your accommodations are not effective, or if something changes with respect to your initial accommodation request.
+- Step 5: It’s important for you to let the director of Accessibility Services and Academic Support know if your accommodations are not effective, or if something changes with respect to your initial accommodation request.